Saving & Spending Home & Auto

 Tomasz Zajda/Adobe thief hacking bank account

 Credit cards are easy to steal and use fraudulently, which makes them a target for thieves.
-Never leave credit cards in your car.
+To protect them from being stolen, never leave credit cards in your car.

 Truck tailgate